8 Best Things to Do in Reykjavik on a Budget

 It is important to pack well before heading on your trip to Reykjavik.
 Because it is such an isolated island, goods are quite expensive to have delivered so everything is going to be quite pricey!

-If you forget an adaptor, or decide that you need a thermos, even though they do have a wide range of products to choose from, it is going to be a bit of a pain as they will definitely be a lot more expensive than back home!
+If you forget an adapter, or decide that you need a thermos, even though they do have a wide range of products to choose from, it is going to be a bit of a pain as they will definitely be a lot more expensive than back home!

-To avoid any dramas and help you a bit further, I have created a packing list that I believe you will find super useful so you can remember what essentials to bring on your Icelandic trip!
+To avoid any drama and help you a bit further, I have created a packing list that I believe you will find super useful so you can remember what essentials to bring on your Icelandic trip!

 8. Travel off-season